Bhagavad Gita Chapter 11 Verse 21 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: Verily, these hosts of gods enter into Thee; some extol Thee with joined palms in fear, saying, 'May it be well!'
+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on surrender.
+Verily, these hosts of gods enter into Thee; some extol Thee with joined palms in fear, saying, 'May it be well!'
 Bands of great sages and perfected ones praise Thee with complete hymns.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team